IMF says Greece, Spain should be given more time to cut deficits

 TOKYO International Monetary Fund Managing Director Christine Lagarde on Thursday said struggling European countries such as Greece and Spain should be given more time to reduce their budget gaps.

-Both economies are at the center of the euro zone debt crisis, with Greece struggling to fulfill a debt-reduction program and Spain inching towards seeking aid to handle its debts, having already obtained a 100-billion-euro credit line for its banks in June.
+Both economies are at the centre of the euro zone debt crisis, with Greece struggling to fulfil a debt-reduction programme and Spain inching towards seeking aid to handle its debts, having already obtained a 100-billion-euro credit line for its banks in June.

 "Instead of frontloading heavily, it is sometimes better, given circumstances and the fact that many countries at the same time go through that same set of policies with a view to reducing their deficit, it is sometimes better to have a bit more time," Lagarde said at a news conference in Tokyo.

-A report on the Greek program from the European Commission, the European Central Bank and the IMF - known as the troika - is due in the next few weeks.
+A report on the Greek programme from the European Commission, the European Central Bank and the IMF - known as the troika - is due in the next few weeks.

 European officials said on Monday divergences had emerged inside the euro zone and with the IMF over how best to proceed, especially on whether Athens should obtain some respite in its deficit-cutting efforts.